qgis/QGIS-Documentation/README.md

 with recent changes in the source files
 * The [Transifex GitHub integration](https://docs.transifex.com/integrations/transifex-github-integration):
   manages pulls and pushes of the strings, in other words:
-  - Tracks any changes to the English `*.po` resource files in GitHub and automatically sends them to the Transifex platform
+  - Tracks any changes of the English `*.po` resource files in GitHub and automatically sends them to the Transifex platform
   - Each language translator can begin translating the new strings
   - When a resource is 100% translated, automatically sends back